 A health care provider selects health care professionals or hospitals to be a part of their insurance plan or network.
-These preferred health care providers or institutions cost less than others who are out of network.
+These preferred health care providers or institutions cost less than others not in-network.

 Out-of-Network or Non-network provider